5 Best Banks for International Money Transfers [2025]

 Costs - before you get started make sure you've thoroughly read the payment fee schedule.
 The transfer fee you pay can vary widely depending on how you structure the payment.

-Speed - international wires commonly take 3 to 5 days to arrive in the destination account when sent with a traditional bank.
+Speed - international wires commonly take 3 to 5 days to arrive in the destination account when sent with a bank.
 Check the delivery times when you arrange your payment.

 Exchange rates - compare the exchange rate your bank offers against the mid-market rate you'll find on Google.
 It's common for banks to add extra fees here, so doing a bit of homework and looking at a few alternatives can save you money.